| June

 chart.
 However, there is a Fresno Dam on the

 Milk River, with the Fresno Reservoir and Fresno Recreation Area.
+I also saw real mountains for the first time,

 apparently the

+Bears Paw Mountains, northeast of the Missouri Breaks.
 I am in a campground about 10 miles east of

 Havre.
 The couple that operate it are from